Dagster vs. Airflow

 How Airflow and Dagster are different

 At a high-level, Dagster and Airflow are different in three main ways:

 - Dagster is designed to make data practitioners more productive.
 It’s built to facilitate local development of data pipelines, unit testing, CI, code review, staging environments, and debugging.
 Airflow makes pipelines hard to test, develop, and review outside of production deployments.

 - Dagster supports a declarative, asset-based approach to orchestration.
 It enables thinking in terms of the tables, files, and machine learning models that data pipelines create and maintain.
 Airflow puts all its emphasis on imperative tasks.

 - Dagster is cloud- and container-native.
 Airflow makes it awkward to isolate dependencies and provision infrastructure.

 In this post, we’ll dig into each of these areas in greater detail, as well as differences in data-passing, event-driven execution, and backfills.
-We’ll also discuss Dagster’s Airflow integration, which allows you to build pipelines in Dagster even when you’re already using Airflow heavily.
+We’ll also discuss the key features of Dagster’s Airflow integration, which allows you to build pipelines in Dagster even when you’re already using Airflow heavily.

 Orchestration and Developer Productivity